-- A. Cutting, copying, or plagiarizing Internet content, content from print sources, or the work of other online classmates is considered a violation of the code of conduct.
-In addition, allowing others to copy your work or knowingly misusing content from the Internet is regarded as a violation of the Code of Conduct. - B. Having someone other than yourself, including a parent, tutor, friend, or family member,
+- A. Cutting, copying, or plagiarizing Internet content, content from print sources, the work of other online classmates, or content derived from artificial intelligence (AI) software violates the code of conduct.
+In addition, allowing others to copy your work or knowingly misusing content from the Internet is regarded as a violation of the Code of Conduct.
+Students are expected to submit original work that reflects their own thinking and understanding.
+Students must not plagiarize or otherwise present work that is not their own.
+Students are expected to cite any information or ideas from other sources (including AI) properly. - B. Having someone other than yourself, including a parent, tutor, friend, or family member,